Raivis Zeltīts

-Raivis Zeltīts (born 21 March 1992 in Riga) is a Latvian politician, national-conservative activist, and writer.
+Raivis Zeltīts (born 21 March 1992) is a Latvian politician, national-conservative activist, and writer.
 From 2014 to 2020 he was the Secretary-General of the National Alliance, as well as board member and leader of its youth organization.
 He was elected to the Mārupe municipal council in the 2013 municipal elections and re-elected in 2017.
+He did not run for re-election in 2021.
+In 2020 he founded nationalist association "Austošā Saule" and was one of the founders of Rising Sun for Latvia party in 2025.

 Activities

 Zeltīts has bachelor's degree in history.
 He is the author of many articles both in Latvian and English about nationalism, geopolitics, and the idea of Intermarium in today's Europe.
-Liberal news magazine New Eastern Europe has called Raivis Zeltits “a key promoter of identitaire ideology in Latvian politics” and writes that with the national-conservative news portal The New Nationalism “Zeltīts has created a political platform, linking the far right from the Baltic to the Black Sea”.
+Liberal news magazine New Eastern Europe has called Raivis Zeltits "a key promoter of identitaire ideology in Latvian politics" and writes that with the national-conservative news portal The New Nationalism "Zeltīts has created a political platform, linking the far right from the Baltic to the Black Sea".
 On 23 August 2017, Zeltīts' first book Par Nacionālu Valsti (On the Nation State) was published.
 It describes the ideas and tasks of Latvian nationalism in the 21st century in a systematic way.
 In 2019 Zeltits' book about Latvian national-conservative philosopher Pauls Jurevičs Dr. Pauls Jurevičs un latviešu tautas misija (Dr. Pauls Jurevičs and the mission of the Latvian nation) was published, focusing on the philosopher's critique on Marxism, the modern West, and the potential of "young" European nations in regeneration of the European civilization.

+Raivis Zeltīts has also published several articles in the Latvian conservative intellectual portal Telos, writing on topics such as nationalism, demographic policy, immigration and political strategy.

-In 2020, after resigning from the post of Secretary-General of National Alliance, Zeltīts established nationalist movement “Austošā Saule” (“Rising Sun”), which stands for “ethnic Latvian nationalism, democratic and economic self-determination of the nation and close cooperation with Lithuania (pan-Baltism) and other countries of the Intermarium region.
-A manifesto was published later, describing ideology of National Democratism.
+In 2020, after resigning from the post of Secretary-General of the National Alliance party, Zeltīts established nationalist movement "Austošā Saule" ("Rising Sun"), which stands for "ethnic Latvian nationalism, democratic and economic self-determination of the nation and close cooperation with Lithuania (pan-Baltism) and other countries of the Intermarium region.
+A manifesto was published later, describing ideology of "National Democratism".
+The movement became known for its protests against Russian influence in Latvia.
+It organized actions opposing the Russian cultural center "Moscow house" and grain transit from Russia.

+On 10 May 2022, Raivis Zeltīts became involved in a confrontation with pro-Russian activists who were celebrating the unsanctioned Victory Day events, as police moved in to disperse a gathering at the Riga monument to Soviet soldiers.
+On 23 August 2025, the political party Austošā Saule Latvijai was officially founded at the VEF Culture Palace, with Raivis Zeltīts elected chairman of board.